gazay/spik/README.md

 ## Usage

+**This works fine only in production, because only in production we can get all models**

 Firstly I should tell you about syntax.
 It's not really recipe from all problems, but now we can tell something to Rails:

 1. Simple select from table: